History of Batumi: Early history

 Batumi is purported to be located on the site of one of the Greek colonies on the coast of Colchis.
-Its environs the ancient Greeks named Bathus Limen or Bathys Limen (i.e., "deep harbor", a description rightfully applicable to the gulf on which Batumi itself stands), whence the city's modern name.
+Its environs the ancient Greeks named Bathus Limen or Bathys Limen (i.e., "deep harbor", a description rightfully applicable to the gulf on which Batumi itself stands), hence the city's modern name.
 This Bathys is sometimes identified with Portus altus, possibly a Latin rendition of the locale's Greek name, of the Tabula Peutingeriana, a road map from the Roman period.

 The earliest archaeologically confirmed settlement on the territory of present-day Batumi dates to the 8th-7th century BC.
 It is located along the Karolitskhali River and centered on a hillock which is now popularly referred to as Tamar's Fortress after the medieval Georgian queen Tamar (r.
 1184–1213).
 A number of unearthed imported items, fragments of amphorae among them, testify to the Greek influence there.
 The locale was a home to a Roman military fort during the reign of Hadrian (r.
 117-138 AD), but was deserted for the fortress of Petra constructed under Justinian I (r.
 527–565) on the site of the present-day Tsikhisdziri to the north of Batumi.